covidhip-com/covidhip.com/README.md

-# About this site
-This site is about covid, and contains:
-- the risks of covid
-- ways to protect yourself
-- links to other, longer resources

-It's on a short, easy to remember URL, so you can tell people about it easily.

 # About Covid
 Covid is not just a cold.
 Every infection with covid puts you at risk of many long term problems.
 There is overwhelming evidence that every infection can cause damage which will impact your long term health.